 Time with God in the Trenches of Mommyhood

 So what does time with God for the busy and often tired mom of young children look like?
 Should we make it our goal to set aside a specific time to study the Scriptures and pray, be it in the morning or during the naptimes of our children, or in the evening when everyone is asleep YES ,ABSOLUTELY!
 We should definitely pursue making this happen!
 I hope that no one heard me say that it was unnecessary for you to have, pursue, and desire those alone times with the Lord in my first post.
-In fact, I did a challenge here on this blog just a year ago in June called the Triple G Challenge that is all about pursuing waking and getting with God first thing in the morning because it is good to start your day with Him and to continue to walk with Him for the rest of the day.
+It is good to start your day with Him and to continue to walk with Him for the rest of the day.

 If anyone got that they were not to pursue this type of time with the Lord out of the first post then you very much misunderstood me, and absolutely must stick around because what I was sharing there is almost the complete opposite of that.